The Dr Sarno Back Pain Relief Method,

 Or, this “out-of-whackness” develops over time, so gradually, the Client doesn’t even notice.
 It’s difficult to “track” what you don’t notice.
 This might be much of the source of what Sarno calls the Divided Mind.

 So we get stuck in that Emergency — or Chronic — Pattern of psycho-neuro-musculo-fascial reaction that was initially a lifesaver, but is now a distraction, burden, or worse.
-This manifests as mostly C.E.M.&.N.T. or Chronic, Excess Muscle & Nerve Tension & Stress.
-These are the “tight muscles” that, activated by their respective nerves, irritate other nerves, restrict blood flow, get in fights with other muscles, and so on.
+This manifests as mostly C.E.M.&.N.T. or Chronic, Excess Musculo-Fascial & Nerve Tension & Stress.
+These are the “tight muscles” that, activated by their respective nerves, irritate other nerves, restrict blood flow, get in fights with other opposing or compensating muscles, and so on. … So called “compesations” are the unconscious or unconscious actions, very often minute, of muscles to stabilize, protect, or otherwise manage the various challenges of navigating our way though the physical world.

 These are the kinds of events producing bodymind reactions we sometimes cannot resolve without outside help.
 Or we need a VERY rational and sensitive “sense of self” allowing us to feel and evaluate, then respond to, those destabilizing reactions.
 However, since the resulting pain is often felt in opposite or distant locations from its actual cause, this is not always an easy task.